 SAP’s strategy is to help every business run as an intelligent, sustainable enterprise.
 As a market leader in enterprise application software, we help companies of all sizes and in all industries run at their best: SAP customers generate 87% of total global commerce.
 Our machine learning, Internet of Things (IoT), and advanced analytics technologies help turn customers’ businesses into intelligent enterprises.
 SAP helps give people and organizations deep business insight and fosters collaboration that helps them stay ahead of their competition.
 We simplify technology for companies so they can consume our software the way they want – without disruption.
 Our end-to-end suite of applications and services enables business and public customers across 25 industries globally to operate profitably, adapt continuously, and make a difference.
 With a global network of customers, partners, employees, and thought leaders, SAP helps the world run better and improve people’s lives.
 For more information, visit www.sap.com.

 To preview and download broadcast-standard stock footage and press photos digitally, please visit www.sap.com/photos.
 On this platform, you can find high resolution material for your media channels.
 To view video stories on diverse topics, visit www.sap-tv.com.
 From this site, you can embed videos into your own Web pages, share video via email links, and subscribe to RSS feeds from SAP TV.

 For customers interested in learning more about SAP products:

 Global Customer Center: +49 180 534-34-24

 Delia Sieff, SAP Africa, +27 (11) 235 6000, email@example.com

-The post Four reasons why SMEs are taking to the cloud appeared first on African Media Agency.
+The post Safeguarding democracy: why digital transformation of the electoral process is critical appeared first on African Media Agency.